panoply/syncify/readme.md

 YOUR-SHOP-NAME_API_SECRET = 'abcdefghijklmnopqrstuvwz'
 ```

-### Using a `.syncifyrc` or `.syncifyrc.json` file
+### Using a `rc` file

 If you do not wish to use an `.env` file you can store API credentials within a `.syncifyrc` or `.syncifyrc.json` file.
-When using this approach it is important that the file is added to your `.gitignore` file.
-The `.syncifyrc` file expects credentials be provided as array list of items and depending on your authorization be using one of following structures:
+When using this approach it is important that the file is added to `.gitignore` and never committed to a public repository.
+The `.syncifyrc` file expects credentials be supplied as _array_ list and depending on your authorization method, each item uses one of following structures:

 Using an **API Access Token**